-Code Description 401 Hazing, threatening or harassment of students or school personnel.
-Threats may be based upon personal attributes or beliefs, on or off school grounds, or the engaging in activities that may cause fear or panic in an individual or group.
-402 Repeated or escalated Hazing, threatening, harassment, intimidation or bullying of students on/off school grounds.
-For purposes of this policy, the term repeated "harassment, intimidation or bullying" means any intentional written, verbal, electronic or physical act toward a student has exhibited toward another particular student more than once and the behavior: (1) causes mental or physical harm to the other student; and (2) is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment for the other student.
+Code Description 401 Committing or promoting any act or expression of a threatening nature directed to any individual or group of teachers, other staff members, students, or other groups, including but not limited to actions such as making bomb threats, creating "kill lists," posting threats on social media, etc. 402 Harassment, intimidation or bullying of a student, students, or school personnel on/off school grounds For the purposes of this policy, the term repeated "harassment, intimidation or bullying" means any intentional written, verbal, electronic or physical act toward a student has exhibited toward another particular student more than once and the behavior: (1) causes mental or physical harm to the other student; and (2) is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment for the other student.
 403 Engaging in escalated activities that may cause fear or panic in an individual or group.
 404 Oral, written or social media threats to harm individuals, groups, or school community.
 405 Disrespect to staff or an inappropriate behavior that involves physical contact with staff on the part of the individual.

 406 Disregard of staff direction attempting to de-escalate confrontation or attempting to continue conflict despite staff intervention.
 407 Assault on school employee or other person.
 408 Assault on student.
 409 Extortion of a student or school personnel.
 410 Theft or possession of school property or school employee property.
 411 Engaging in any sexual acts.
 412 Indecent exposure.
-413 Using, buying, possessing, or being under the influence of any controlled substance (drugs, narcotics, intoxicants, THC, marijuana, prescription drugs, etc.) or inhalant or any counterfeit controlled substance (any substance that is made to look like a controlled substance, or is represented to be a controlled substance, or that the student believes is a controlled substance).
-414 Sale or distribution of any controlled substance or paraphernalia (drugs, narcotics, intoxicant, THC, marijuana, prescription drugs, etc.) or any counterfeit controlled substance (any substance that is made to look like a controlled substance, or is represented to be a controlled substance, or that the student believes is a controlled substance).
-415 Using, buying, possessing, selling, or distributing of any substance prohibited by school administration including but not limited to over-the-counter medications.
-416 Using, buying, possessing, or being under the influence of an intoxicant of any kind including but not limited to alcohol or alcohol paraphernalia
+413 Using or possessing any substance containing nicotine or tobacco, including, but not limited to cigarettes, cigars, a pipe, rolling papers, a clove cigarette, e-cigarettes, vapes, and chewing tobacco, or paraphernalia such as matches or lighters.
+414 Distributing any substance containing nicotine or tobacco, including, but not limited to cigarettes, cigars, a pipe, rolling papers, a clove cigarette, e-cigarettes, vapes, and chewing tobacco, or paraphernalia such as matches or lighters.
+415 Using, buying, possessing, or being under the influence of any controlled substance (drugs, narcotics, intoxicants, THC, marijuana, prescription drugs, etc.) or inhalant or any counterfeit controlled substance (any substance that is made to look like a controlled substance, or is represented to be a controlled substance, or that the student believes is a controlled substance).
+416 Sale or distribution of any controlled substance or paraphernalia (drugs, narcotics, intoxicant, THC, marijuana, prescription drugs, etc.) or any counterfeit controlled substance (any substance that is made to look like a controlled substance, or is represented to be a controlled substance, or that the student believes is a controlled substance).
+417 Using, buying, possessing, selling, or distributing of any substance prohibited by school administration including but not limited to over-the-counter medications.
+418 Using, buying, possessing, or being under the influence of an intoxicant of any kind including but not limited to alcohol or alcohol paraphernalia